 Stop by one of the many restaurants that serve European fare or grab a souvenir that will actually convince your friends you went to Switzerland.
 Vail is best known for its world-class skiing, but it also offers ample hiking opportunities (and lower crowds) during the warmer months.

 The name of this town says it all!
 Holland is a little slice of the Netherlands in Michigan.
-Settled by Dutch immigrants in 1847, this town is also home to the only authentic working Dutch windmill in the United States.
+Settled by Dutch immigrants in 1847, this town is also home to the only authentic working Dutch windmill in the U.S.

 You can watch artisans carve wooden shoes.
 Learn how to clog with your family before grabbing an authentic pastry from one of the many bakeries that line the streets.
 A large tulip festival is held every year in May, similar to those in Holland.
 (Ihe tulip is the symbol of the Netherlands.)